evernat/dead-code-detector/README.md

-﻿Dead Code Detector (for Java applications)
+Dead Code Detector (for Java applications)
 ==========================================

 If you are a developer or a tech lead, Dead Code Detector (DCD) simply finds never used code in your Java/JEE applications.